-SECTION 4.03 Parent Subsidiaries. (a) Each Subsidiary of Parent, including Merger Sub and SP Sub (individually, a 'Parent Subsidiary'' and, collectively, the "Parent Subsidiaries"), is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
+SECTION 4.03 Parent Subsidiaries. (a) Each Subsidiary of Parent, including Merger Sub and SP Sub (individually, a 'Parent Subsidiary' and, collectively, the "Parent Subsidiaries"), is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
 Each Parent Subsidiary is duly qualified or licensed to conduct business and is in good standing under the laws of each jurisdiction in which the nature of its business or the ownership or leasing of its properties requires such qualification or licensing, except where the failure to be so qualified, licensed or in good standing has not had, and would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect.
 Each Parent Subsidiary has all requisite power and authority to carry on its business as it is now being conducted and as currently proposed to be conducted and to own, lease and otherwise use the assets and properties owned and used by it.
 No Parent Subsidiary is in default under or in violation of any provision of its charter, Bylaws or other organizational documents.
 All of the issued and outstanding shares of capital stock of each Parent Subsidiary are duly authorized, validly issued, fully paid, nonassesable and free of preemptive rights.
 All shares of each Parent Subsidiary are held of record or owned beneficially by either Parent or another Parent Subsidiary and are held or owned free and clear of any restriction on transfer (other than restrictions under federal or state securities laws), claim, security interest, option, warrant, right, lien, call, commitment, equity or demand.
-There are no outstanding or authorized options, warrants, rights, agreements or commitments to which any Parent Subsidiary is a party or which are binding on any of them providing for the issuance, disposition of any capital stock of any capital stock of any Parent Subsidiary.
-There are no voting trusts, proxies or other agreements or understanding stock appreciation, p this Agreement is the result of the exercise of outstanding Parent Options), and (ii) 23,123,998 shares of Parent Common Stock were reserved for future issuance pursuant to outstanding, unexercised options to purchase Parent Common Stock.
-As of the date of this Agreement, (i) no shares of Preferred Stock were issued and held in the treasury of the Parent, and (ii) 4,389,189 shares of Parent Common Stock were reserved for issuance pursuant to outstanding, unexercised warrants to purchase Parent Common Stock (each, a "Parent Warrant" and collectively, the "Parent Warrants").
+There are no outstanding or authorized options, warrants, rights, agreements or commitments to which any Parent Subsidiary is a party or which are binding on any of them providing for the issuance, disposition or acquisition of any capital stock of any Parent Subsidiary.
+There are no outstandings with respect to the voting of any capital stock of any Parent Subsidiary.